polyphony-chat/docs/docs/Overviews/core.md

 This is how it works:

-- Every user client has an own identity key pair, comprised of a public and a private key.
+- Every user client has an own identity key pair, consist of a public and a private key.
 The public key is cryptographically linked to the private key, meaning that this public key can not "fit onto" another private key.
 - Your home server attests to your key pairs, by creating a certificate for your public key, which it signs with its own secret, public/private key pair, and then sends to you.

-Now, there is a relationship between your identity and your home server, meaning that if a dispute were to arise, there'd always be a third party - your home server - "backing" your identity.
+Now, there is a relationship between your identity and your home server, meaning that if a dispute were to arise, there's always be a third party - your home server - "backing" your identity.

 - When sending a message with polyproto, you generate a signature for that messages' contents and attach this signature to the message you send to other servers.